Filed Under: Countertops By: East Coast Granite of Wilmington on October 27, 2023

 Quartz countertops are manufactured by introducing crushed quartz with resins and pigments.
 All brands use basically the same method.
 The positive of this process is, there is little-to-no impact on indoor air quality, which should help you keep your peace of mind where health matters are concerned.
 As always, manufacturing, mining, and transportation can have a negative impact on the environment.
 These processes are constantly reconfigured to ensure the environment is taken care of as best as they can.
 The point is that quartz countertops are proving to have less impact than the other most popular surfaces.

 4. Design Options are Virtually Infinite

 While you are planning your new kitchen design, do you like having a wide variety to choose from?
-If you just answered, “Yes!”, Quartz countertops are probably a great fit for you and your project.
+If you just answered, “Yes!”, quartz countertops are probably a great fit for you and your project.
 Prepare yourself to have to choose from a large variety.
-As we spoke earlier, The selection of colors and patterns are almost endless.
-Even if you have the most precise taste or design idea, there is a Quartz to match your style.
-Albeit, Granite comes in a plethora of colors you could make the argument that there are more color options with Quartz.
+The selection of colors and patterns are almost endless.
+Even if you have the most precise taste or design idea, there is a quartz countertop to match your style.
+Although granite comes in a wide variety of colors you could make the argument that there are more color options with quartz.

-As with all natural stones, the earthy tones, speckles, veining, and colors that have melded together.
-It is truly a magnificent feat that Mother Nature creates these stunning works of art in natural stone.
-Quartz offers the cleanliness of pure colors and patterns that are orchestrated and consistent.
+Quartz offers the cleanliness of pure colors and patterns that are designed and consistent.
 This creates a clean visual landscape in your space.
 If you are considering a kitchen remodel, there is a perfect quartz countertop for your project out there.
-East Coast Granite can help coordinate the quartz color with your cabinets and flooring ideas and then design a backsplash to match.
-Or we can simply install the same quartz you choose as a 4-inch backsplash.
+East Coast Granite can help coordinate the quartz color with your cabinets and flooring ideas and then choose a backsplash to match.
+Or we can simply install the same quartz you choose as a 4-inch or full backsplash.